wacncontent/CustomizeTool/removeCommentOutput/articles/sql-database/sql-database-v12-plan-prepare-upgrade.md

 ### Export and import *after* upgrade to V12

-You can export or import a V12 database by using the [Azure preview portal](http://manage.windowsazure.cn/).
+You can export or import a V12 database by using the [Azure Management Portal](http://manage.windowsazure.cn/).
 Or you can export or import by using any of the following tools:

 - SQL Server Management Studio (SSMS)